 To check out Prof Lehmann’s projects visit www.slab.com.au

-In recognition of the international significance of his work, Steffen has held the UNESCO Chair in Sustainable Urban Development for Asia and the Pacific, from 2008 to 2010; he continues to collaborate with UNESCO as advisor ex-officio on selected important initiatives, such as strategic advisor for the UNESCO Global Learning Cities Network and for the UN ESCAP initiative for Low Carbon Green Cities in the Asia-Pacific.
+In recognition of the international significance of his work, Steffen was appointed by UNESCO as Inaugural Chair of the UNESCO Chair in Sustainable Urban Development for Asia and the Pacific, from 2008 to 2010; he continues to collaborate with UNESCO as advisor ex-officio on selected important initiatives, such as strategic advisor for the UNESCO Global Learning Cities Network and for the UN ESCAP initiative for Low-Carbon Green Cities in the Asia-Pacific.

-Until July 2010, he held an Endowed Chair of the Architecture School at the University of Newcastle (NSW), and at QUT (Qld), where he was Professor of Architecture and Head of Discipline.
-He has been a tenured full professor holding a Chair in Australia since December 2002.
+Until July 2010, he held an Endowed Chair of Architecture at the University of Newcastle (NSW), and prior to this at QUT (Qld), where he was Professor of Architecture and Head of Discipline.

-He holds a “Dr-Ing.” degree from the TU-Berlin; an AA Diploma from the Architectural Association School of Architecture in London; and a Master's degree and Bachelor degree from the University of Applied Sciences Mainz, Germany.
+He holds a “Dr-Ing.” degree from the TU-Berlin; an AA Diploma from the Architectural Association School of Architecture in London; and a Master's (Diplom) degree and Bachelor (Vordiplom) degree from the University of Applied Sciences Mainz/Trier, Germany.